risk-first/website/introduction/De-Risking.md

 Of course, you may pick up other, more serious [Attendant Risks](Glossary#attendant-risk) as a result: Relational Databases are software solutions to many kinds of [Coordination Risk](Coordination-Risk) problem.

+_Not_ launching an online service _avoids_ the [Operational Risk](Operational-Risk) involved in running one.
+Although you avoid the upsides too.

 ## Transfer

-**Transferring** risk means _making it someone else's problem.
+**Transferring** risk means _making it someone else's problem_.
 For example, when I buy home insurance, the impact of my house burning down is reduced.
 It hasn't gone away completely, but at least the financial element of it is handled by the insurance company.

 In part 2, we'll see how **Transfer** of risk is an essential feature of [Software as a Service](Software-Dependency-Risk).
 Inside organisations, **Transfer** of risk can become a political game: